emacsorphanage/god-mode/README.md

 This is a global minor mode for entering Emacs commands without modifier keys.
 It's similar to Vim's separation of commands and insertion mode.
-Activate by running `M-x god-mode`.
+Activate for all buffers by running `M-x god-mode`.

 Toggle between God mode and non-God mode using `ESC`: